XTXTMTXTX/Key-Listener/README.md

 Restart Key_Listener.exe and press keys

 If you don't hear anything, check the asio4all control panel and set a larger Buffer Size

+\* You may need to change your game audio's offset to -60ms and close effect sounds